AdobeDocs/campaign-web.en/help/v8/workflows/activities/build-audience.md

 >[!NOTE]
 >
->In this context, you cannot load an audience from a file.
-For this, you need to create a standalone email delivery.
+>Audiences loaded from a file cannot be targeted using a Build audience activity.
+To do this, you need to use a **Load file** activity followed by a **Reconciliation** activity.
 [Learn more](../../audience/about-recipients.md)

 <!--
 The **Build audience** activity can be placed at the beginning of the workflow or after any other activity.
 Any activity can be placed after the **Build audience**.